Introduction

 Pro bono services

-- Representation of a deportee in precedent-setting post-deportation merits hearing in Immigration Court in Oakdale, LA, and representation of his immediate family members in petitions for immigrant visas through the U.S. Department of State and National Visa Center.
+- Representation of a deportee in precedent-setting post-deportation merits hearing in Immigration Court in Oakdale, LA, and subsequent citizenship proceedings, and representation of his immediate family members in petitions for immigrant visas through the U.S. Department of State and National Visa Center.
 The firm was awarded with Boston College Center for Human Rights and International Justice’s inaugural “Human Rights in Action Award” for our work on the case

 Insights And Happenings